saltbox-pro/saltbox-core/autotests/README.md

 ## Run tests

-Start the FastMS system and optionally set `FASTMS_CORE_URL` environment variable.
+Start the salt.box system and tune the `.env` file.
 Then run:

 ```bash
 pytest -sv